James Joseph Callahan

 - Died October 4, 1934 in Boston, MA USA

-By that time however, Callahan was earning enough as a pitcher that losing his trade was not a big deal.
+Callahan was now earning enough as a pitcher that losing his trade was no big deal.
 In 1894, he was signed by Arthur Irwin to play for the Philadelphia Phillies.
-Jumping straight from the semi-pro ranks to the Major Leagues, he found the adjustment difficult and ended the season with a 9.89 ERA in nine games.
+Jumping straight from semipro to the Major Leagues, he found the adjustment difficult, with a 9.89 ERA in nine games.
 That earned him his release, and opened the door for him to sign with a team closer to his level of talent, in this case the Springfield Maroons of the Eastern League.
 He allegedly earned that job by writing a letter to the team informing them that he was "a player of rare promise", showing the gift for promotion that would serve him well in later years.
 He won 32 games in 1895 as Springfield won the pennant, and played the outfield and second base between pitching appearances.
-In 1896, he was drafted by the Kansas City Blues of the Western League, and then was purchased by the Chicago Colts after the season.
+In 1896, he was drafted by the Kansas City Blues of the Western League, and was purchased by the Chicago Colts after the season.

 Making It in Chicago

-Callahan's return to the National League with the Colts in 1897 went much better than his first stint.
-In addition to his pitching ability, he impressed his team with his outstanding running speed, and as a result was used as various infield positions and in the outfield as well as on the mound that year.
+Callahan's return to the NL with the Colts in 1897 went much better than his first stint.
+In addition to his pitching ability, he impressed his team with his outstanding foot speed, and as a result was used as various infield positions and in the outfield as well as on the mound.
 He hit .292 in 360 at bats, while compiling a record of 12-9, 4.03.
 In Chicago, he was a teammate of future Hall of Famer Clark Griffith, and modeled his style on the ace pitcher, using control rather than speed to keep hitters in check.
 He preferred for the hitters to put themselves out, as he never struck out more than 77 batters in a season.
-Used more exclusively as a pitcher, he was a 20-game winner in both 1898 and 1899, then went 13-16 in 1900.
+Used more exclusively as a pitcher, he was a 20 game winner in both 1898 and 1899, then went 13-16 in 1900.

 A Hiatus from the Major Leagues

-After the 1905 season, Nixey Callahan resigned from the White Sox in order to run his own team, presumably because he had noticed how profitable a venture the White Sox were for team owner Charles Comiskey.
-He bought a local semi-pro team, the Logan Squares and turned them into a major attraction, using some professional players playing under assumed names to complement a talented group of amateurs.
-This venture was not appreciated by Organized Baseball and American League President Ban Johnson declared the Logan Squares an outlaw team, threatening fines for any player who would play for or against Callahan's team.
+After the 1905 season, Nixey resigned from the White Sox in order to run his own team, presumably because he had noticed how profitable a venture the White Sox were for team owner Charles Comiskey.
+He bought a local semipro team, the Logan Squares, and turned them into a major attraction, using some professional players playing under assumed names to complement a talented group of amateurs.
+This venture was not appreciated by Organized Baseball and AL President Ban Johnson declared them an outlaw team, threatening fines for any player who would play for or against Callahan's team.
 Still, the team continued to operate successfully for a number of years, until attendance started to dip in 1910.
 After that season, Comiskey asked Callahan to return to the White Sox as team president - to take advantage of his marketing skills - but Callahan, who had continued playing all the while, convinced him to sign him as a player instead.

 Return to the White Sox

 After his baseball career, Callahan became a successful contractor, building the waterworks for the Great Lakes Naval Station in Chicago.
-He died in Boston, MA in 1934 and was buried in his home town of Fitchburg.
+He died in Boston in 1934 and was buried in his home town of Fitchburg.